By Marsha Laux, content specialist, AgMRC, Iowa State University, firstname.lastname@example.org.

 Trade associations and industry groups have successfully campaigned to improve the image of the egg, nutritionally and economically.
 Nutritional studies and research has helped to combat the high-cholesterol image that struck a blow for the industry.

 Most eggs produced in the United States are table eggs for human consumption.
-In 2011, the number of eggs sold as table eggs totaled 79 billion eggs.
+In 2012, the number of eggs sold as table eggs totaled 80.5 billion eggs (NASS 2013).
 The remainder of production is for the hatching market.
 These eggs are hatched to provide replacement birds for the egg-laying flocks and to produce broiler chicks for grow-out operations.

 The top five egg-producing states are Iowa, Ohio, Pennsylvania, Indiana and California.
-These five states produce approximately 44 percent of all U.S. eggs.
-According to the National Ag Statistics Service, the number of eggs produced by these states in 2011 (in millions) was as follows:
+These five states produce about 45 percent of all U.S. eggs.
+According to the National Ag Statistics Service, the number of eggs produced by these states in 2012 (in millions) was as follows: